ellysh/video-game-bots/ClickerBots/output-device-capture.md

     MsgBox(0, "", "The black point not found") endif
 ```
 The script looks for a pixel with the `0x000000` (black) color in a rectangle between two points with coordinates x=0 y=207 and x=1000 y=600.
-Message with coordinates of the found pixel will be displayed if searching process has succeed.
+Message with coordinates of the found pixel is displayed if a searching process has succeed.
 Otherwise, message with a unsuccessful result will be displayed.
 The [`error`](https://www.autoitscript.com/autoit3/docs/functions/SetError.htm) macro is used here to distinguish success of the `PixelSearch` function.
 You can launch a Paint application and draw a black point on white canvas.
 If you launch the script, you will get coordinates of the black point.
 The Paint window should be active and not overlapped for proper work of the script.

 Now we will investigate internal WinAPI calls that is used by the `PixelSearch` function.
 Launch the `PixelSearch.au3` script from API Monitor application.
 Search a "0, 207" text in a "Summary" window when the script has finished.
 You will find a call of [`StretchBlt`](https://msdn.microsoft.com/en-us/library/windows/desktop/dd145120%28v=vs.85%29.aspx) WinAPI function: